-4. Proposed Legislative Amendments
+4. Legislative Amendments

-To make the Proposed Instrument as a rule and to fully implement the regulatory regime it contemplates, certain amendments to local securities legislation are required.
+To make the Instrument as a rule and fully implement the regulatory regime it contemplates, certain amendments to local securities legislation are required.
 In addition to rule-making authority, changes to the local securities legislation may include:

-- the power to designate a CRO under the legislation, - the power to conduct compliance reviews3 of a CRO, and to require a CRO to provide the securities regulatory authority with access to relevant books, information and documents, - the power to make an order that a CRO submit to a review of its practices and procedures, where such an order is considered to be in the public interest, and - confirmation that the securities regulatory authorities may not direct or regulate the content of credit ratings or the methodologies used to determine credit ratings.
+- the power to designate a CRO under the legislation, - the power to conduct compliance reviews of a CRO, and to require a CRO to provide the securities regulatory authority with access to relevant books, information and documents, - the power to make an order that a CRO submit to a review of its practices and procedures, where such an order is considered to be in the public interest, and - confirmation that the securities regulatory authorities may not direct or regulate the content of credit ratings or the methodologies used to determine credit ratings.

-In Québec, Ontario, Alberta and British Columbia, the enabling legislation is either already in force or awaiting proclamation.
+In Québec, Ontario, Alberta, and British Columbia, Manitoba, New Brunswick and Nova Scotia the enabling legislation is either already in force or awaiting proclamation.
+In Saskatchewan, the enabling legislation will be proclaimed later in the Spring.